ancient-cthulhu/SCA-Agent-SBOM-Extract/README.md

 ### Veracode Platform Requirements

-**Required API Permissions:**
-- Results API - Read access to SCA workspaces, projects, and SBOM data

 **Minimum Role:**
-- Submitter role or higher with access to SCA workspaces
+- Reviewer role or higher with access to SCA workspaces

 Note: The authenticated user must have access to the workspaces and projects you wish to export.
 Users will only be able to export SBOMs for projects they have permission to view.